anthonyponcex/Parti/README.md

 # Parti: The Party that belongs to YOU

-Contributions by: Anthony, Annie, Ali & Natahsa
+Contributions by: Anthony, Annie, Ali & Natasha